Generalized Kummer surfaces over finite fields: Abstract

 \section{Abstract}

-In this paper, we prove a refinement of the Katsura theorem on finite groups acting on abelian surfaces such that the quotient is birational to a $K3$ surface.
+We prove a refinement of the Katsura theorem on finite group actions on abelian surfaces such that the quotient is birational to a $K3$ surface.
 As an application, we compute traces of Frobenius on the Neron--Severi groups of supersingular generalized Kummer surfaces over finite fields.